LAB MEMBERS

 Clinical Psychology PhD Student

-Jennifer Meigs is a second-year doctoral student in the Clinical Psychology program.
+Jennifer Meigs is a third-year doctoral student in the Clinical Psychology program.
 She graduated from Loyola University Maryland with a BA in Psychology where she studied adolescent sleep and caffeine use under Dr. Amy Wolfson.
 After graduating, she completed a two-year postbaccalaureate fellowship at the National Institute of Mental Health under Drs.
 Ellen Leibenluft and Melissa Brotman.
 There she studied underlying mechanisms and treatments for pediatric irritability.
 Her current research interests focus on examining cognitive mechanisms and health behaviors (e.g., sleep) that underly and impact externalizing symptomatology in youth.
 She has a particular interest in leveraging novel technology to parse these relationships.
 In her free time, she loves to hike with her dog, paint, and bake new recipes.

 Clinical Psychology PhD Student

-Madison Schulte is a first-year Ph.D. student in the Clinical Psychology program.
+Madison Schulte is a second-year Ph.D. student in the Clinical Psychology program.
 She completed her B.A. in Psychology and Health, Medicine & Society at Lehigh University and an M.S. in Experimental Psychology at William & Mary.
 During her master's program, Madison worked in the RISE lab under the guidance of Dr. Madelyn Labella, where she evaluated contextual predictors of emerging self-regulation skills in toddlerhood.
 Her research interests lie broadly in the development of externalizing symptoms and self-regulation skills in children.
 She is particularly focused on understanding these processes within the context of family adversity.
 Outside the lab, she loves reading, traveling, and listening to live music.

 RESEARCH ASSISTANTS